-We are now looking for an Associate Non-Executive Director to join our collaborative, visible and dedicated team.
-The ideal candidate will have a background in education, who can bring the perspective of schools and teaching to our board.
+We are now looking for a new Non-Executive Director to join our collaborative, visible and dedicated team.
+The ideal candidate will have a strong commercial background, with board-level experience of strategy, transformation and improvement, and will bring an understanding of how to make innovation and collaboration work.
 Beyond this, they will need to be intellectually curious, resilient and patient and share our values and commitment to open, honest and accountable leadership.
-We are very open to those who do not yet have board level experience and who would view this role as an opportunity to learn and develop into a full non-executive director in due course.